gmateesc/AlgorithmsDataStructures/PatternSearch/README.md

 ## The Problem Solved

 Consider the following problem: the input is a map of 1000000 data items.
 Each item has three fields: a name of type String, a unique ID (uid) field of type String, and a keywords field of type List<String>.

-The problem is to write a Java program that searches for a given string search_string in the keywords of all data items, where the search is case insensitive and search_string, matches sub-string of the strings in keywords, and return a collection of uids of data items that match the search string.
+The problem is to write a Java program that searches for a given string *search_string* in the keywords of all data items, where the search is case insensitive and *search_string* matches sub-string of the strings in keywords, and return a collection of uids of the data items that match the search string.

 The solution must meet the following requirements:

-* Search must be case insensitive and include partial matches (the search_string can be a sub-string of a keyword in the list of keywords)
+* Search must be case insensitive and include partial matches (the *search_string* can be a sub-string of a keyword in the list of keywords);

-* The result must not contain duplicate uids
+* The result must not contain duplicate uids;

-* The search time should be as small as possible and be reported by the program
+* The search time should be as small as possible and be reported by the program.

 <a name="p2" id="p2"> </a>
 ## Description of the solution

-The problem is essentuially to peform a pattern search in a Java map Map<K, V>, where V is a java type that has a String field. agains which the pattern match is performed.
-Return the Map entries matching the search.
+The problem is essentially to peform a pattern search in a Java map Map<K, V>, where V is a java type that has a String field against which the pattern match is performed, and return the Map entries matching the search.

-To make the pattern search fast, I chose to implement it using JDBC against an in-memory table in which I loaded the data items.
+To make the pattern search fast, I chose to implement it using an in-memory table in which I loaded the data items and access with JDBC.

 The solution uses two main software design techniques: